Packing Tips to Make House Moves Easier

 Pictures are great unpacking guides.
 Take pictures of the china and serving dishes that fit perfectly on your cabinet shelves prior to the move.
 That perfect arrangement of display pieces you worked hard to achieve may be difficult to replicate after everything has been packed in boxes.

 Pack an overnight bag:

-Moving into a new home is an exciting experience, and we hope this guide helps make your move an easy one.
+Moving into a new home is an exciting experience, and we hope these packing tips make your move easier.